fyodor-org-uk/fyodor/user-guide/string-generators/index.md

 This is called before each character from the `Range` is added to the `StringGenerator`'s underlying character set.
-This is how the double-quotes are removed from the character set in the default `StringGenerator` implementation, or you can supply your own filter when you create a `StringGenerator`:
+This is how the double-quotes are removed from the character set in the default `StringGenerator` implementation, or you can supply your own filter when you create a `StringGenerator` with the default character set:

 {% highlight java %}
-RDG.string(Integer, CharacterFilter)
-RDG.string(Range<Integer>, CharacterFilter)
-RDG.string(Integer, CharacterSetFilter)
-RDG.string(Range<Integer>, CharacterSetFilter)
+RDG.string(Integer lengthOfString, CharacterFilter filter) RDG.string(Range<Integer> lengthOfString, CharacterFilter filter) RDG.string(Integer lengthOfString, CharacterSetFilter filter) RDG.string(Range<Integer> lengthOfString, CharacterSetFilter filter)
 {% endhighlight %}

 The `CharacterSetFilter` in the code above is an enum with some pre-defined `CharacterFilter`s: